nhaarman/firefly-iii/full-description.md

 1. On the day I get paid, I move my entire salary to my savings account.
 2. On the _last_ day of the month, I think how much money I will need in the next month.
-3. On the _first_ day of the month, put that amount in my checking account.
+3. On the _first_ day of the month, I put that amount in my checking account.

 So if you get paid on the 23rd of the month, your salary sits in your savings account from the 23rd until the first day of the month, when you move (part of it) back to your checking account.
 If you get paid every week, this routine repeats weekly.

-This is difficult the first few times, but after a while you'll notice that you have (pretty effectively) moved your routine away from your salary and income.
+This is quite difficult the first few times, but after a while you'll notice that you have (pretty effectively) moved your routine away from your salary and income.
 This alone gives you great financial stability.

 This procedure allowed me to program a very simple tool (the original "Firefly") which held very simple things: transactions.
 Oh and some accounts to keep track of the money.
 But that was basically it.
 It showed me where my money went.

 In those early, exciting days, all I did was live from the 1st to the 31st of the month.
 This helped me save a lot of money already.
-The rest followed.
+The rest of Firefly's features have been built around this idea.
 Read below!

 ## Accounts

 There are three kinds of accounts in Firefly III:

 * **Asset accounts**
-  * Asset accounts hold your money.
+  * Asset accounts hold your own money.
 Your bank account is an asset account.
 Your savings account is an asset account.
 They would be called "Savings account" or "Checking account".
 These accounts can be created with an initial (negative) balance, which is useful since you won't be entering your entire financial history.
 * **Expense accounts**
   * Expense accounts are stores, shops, online things, whatever.
 For example: "Target", "Thinkgeek", "Walmart" or wherever you buy stuff.
 * **Revenue accounts**